Wednesday, March 21, 2012

 Book review: Encore Edie by Annabel Lyon

 In Encore Edie Annabel Lyons explores how the “able” view the “disabled”.
-Main character, Edie Snow struggles between feeling pity for her cousin Merry and being embarrassed by her.
+The main character, Edie Snow struggles between feeling pity for her cousin Merry and being embarrassed by her.

 In the end, pity outweighs embarrassment and Edie elects to spend two weeks with Merry rather than go on a family vacation.